StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 To set up the Dynatrace integration you will need to have:

-* [StackState Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a machine that can connect to both Dynatrace and StackState.
+* [Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a machine that can connect to both Dynatrace and Rancher Observability.
 * A running Dynatrace instance.
 * A [Dynatrace API Token](#dynatrace-api-token) with access to read the Smartscape Topology and Events.

 ### Install

-Install the Dynatrace StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
+Install the Dynatrace StackPack from the Rancher Observability UI **StackPacks** &gt; **Integrations** screen.
 You will need to enter the following details:

 * **Dynatrace URL** - the Dynatrace URL from which topology will be collected.
 * **Dynatrace Instance Name** - the user-defined name of the Dynatrace account shown in configurations such as views.